-The current badge of Hemel Hempstead Town Football Club is the image of King Henry VIII which has featured for many years on a plaque at the front entrance to Dacorum Borough Council’s Civic Centre in Marlowes, Hemel Hempstead.
+The badge of Hemel Hempstead Town Football Club is the image of King Henry VIII which featured for many years on a plaque at the front entrance to Dacorum Borough Council’s Civic Centre in Marlowes, Hemel Hempstead (since demolished after DBC moved to The Forum).

 This particular image seems to be based on a 1536 painting of King Henry VIII by Hans Holbein the Younger, considered the quintessential portrait of Henry VIII; it was done around the time of Anne Boleyn’s execution and in the original painting real gold was used to detail the sleeve and the king’s jewellery.
 The Tudors have used this badge since the 1999/2000 season, although it did previously feature on the clubs’ programme cover for one season in 1994/95, as illustrated below.